skizap/The-Inspector/docs/DEMO_SCRIPT.md

 5. Production-ready in 10 days (67% time reduction)

 ### Call to Action
-- Visit the live demo at [Add your deployment URL]
+- Visit the live demo at https://the-inspector.vercel.app
-- View source code on GitHub at [Add your GitHub repository URL]
+- View source code on GitHub at https://github.com/skizap/The-Inspector
 - Try analyzing your own packages

 ### Upload Platforms